Pigeon Magazine

 Blocks of text overlap images with white holding shapes that are just a bit too close to the edge of the text.
 When the window is scaled to the largest possible size on desktop or on mobile everything is seemingly working and simple.
 However, when viewers tilt their phone unprovoked or scale their window screen to various sizes they are treated to easter eggs throughout.
 Reveals of hidden images, messages, illustrations, animations, and sometimes even links to musicians own web pages are scattered throughout the stories.

-My Role: Editor, Creator, Producer, Writer, Designer, Photographer, Illustrator, Animator, Videographer, Motion Designer, Web
+My Role: Editor, Creator, Producer, Writer, Interviewer, Designer, Photographer, Illustrator, Animator, Videographer, Motion Designer, Web Designer, Production Artist

 Contributors: Countless contributors and the numbers are growing with each issue